Antihemophilic Factor VIII Human (an-tee-hee-moe-FIL-ik FAK-tor ATE HUE-man)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to antihemophilic factor or to mouse proteins.
+You should not receive this medicine if you have had an allergic reaction to antihemophilic factor or to mouse proteins.
 Do not receive this medicine if you have a bleeding problem called von Willebrand disease.

 How to Use This Medicine